Hospital ICU Capacity – MN & National

 How many people died from Covid-19?

-Covid 19 deaths are off by 40%; Minnesota senator Dr. Scott Jensen and Representative Mary Franson call for an audit of death certificates in a video released late December 2020.
+Covid 19 deaths are off by 40%; Minnesota senator Dr. Scott Jensen and Representative Mary Franson call for an audit of death certificates in a video released late December 2020, summarized by a Washington Examiner’s article December 22, 2020.

 After reviewing thousands of death certificates in the state, obtained from MN Department of Health (anyone can request this), 40% did not have COVID-19 as the underlying cause of death, yet were reported as Covid-19 deaths.
 Examples of this include death from physical injuries, a drowning, dementia, stroke and multi-organ failure.